jlggross/puf-api/README.md

   - In order to test the database we need to create and delete data.
   - This can't be done in the applications database.
   - We need a parallel schema database to make these tests in order to preserve the application's data
+- The configuration in jest.config.js allow the tests to run in a test database, instead of the develop database